MeadowlarkDAW/rainout/DESIGN_DOC.md

 /// This does not enumerate through the devices in each backend, just the
 /// names of each device.
 pub fn find_preferred_audio_backend() -> AudioBackend {
     ...
 }

-#[cfg(feature = "midi")]
-/// Enumerate through each backend to find the preferred/best default midi
-/// backend for this system.
-///
-/// If a higher priority backend does not have any available devices, then
-/// this will try to return the next best backend that does have an
-/// available device.
-///
-/// This does not enumerate through the devices in each backend, just the
-/// names of each device.
-pub fn find_preferred_midi_backend() -> MidiBackend {
-    ...
-}

-/// Enumerate through each audio device to find the preferred/best default audio
-/// device for this backend.
-///
-/// This process can be slow.
-Try to use `AudioBackendInfo::preferred_device`
-/// before calling this method. pub fn find_preferred_audio_device(backend: AudioBackend) -> Option<AudioDeviceInfo> {
-    ...
-}

-#[cfg(feature = "midi")]
-/// Enumerate through each midi device to find the preferred/best default midi
-/// device for this backend.
-///
-/// This process can be slow.
-Try to use `MidiBackendInfo::preferred_in_device` and
-/// `MidiBackendInfo::preferred_out_device` before calling this method.
-pub fn find_preferred_midi_device(backend: MidiBackend) -> Option<MidiDeviceInfo> {
-    ...
-}